jordanmunson/subcheck/README.md

 ## Installation

-Pull down this repository, and from that directory run `make install`, which should handle the rest based on the Makefile.
+Pull down this repository (for the uninitiated, [here is a guide](https://help.github.com/articles/cloning-a-repository/), and from that directory run `make install`, which should handle the rest based on the Makefile.
+This will install the subcheck files into the location they need to be for you run it from your terminal.

 ## Installation Troubleshooting

-Make sure you've got perl installed in your `/usr/local/bin` -- if you have homebrew installed, this is as simple as running `brew install perl`
+Make sure you've got perl installed in your `/usr/local/bin` -- if you have homebrew installed, this is as simple as running `brew install perl` in your terminal.
+Homebrew is a sweet package manager, you can learn more about it [from their website](https://brew.sh/).

 ## Usage